twof/graphql-spec/rfcs/QueryLevelNullability.md

 ```
 In many cases, the client should error if the business `name` is nil.
 If codegen were out of the picture,
 we would be able to throw an error at JSON response-parsing time if it's missing, or otherwise instantiate
-a hand-written business object with a non-optional `name` property.
+a hand-written business object with a non-nullable `name` property.
 From that point on, all feature code
 can happily assume that it has a non-nil business name to work with.

 ## 🧑‍💻 Proposed syntax